-We also are committed to the building of a community in honors.
-We approach that goal through a variety of programming opportunities that help to link us together in a number of ways, starting each year with our Welcome Week experience that brings together our new and upper class students.
+We are committed to the building of a community in honors.
+We approach that goal through a variety of programming opportunities that help to link us together in a number of ways, starting each year with our Welcome Week experience that brings together our new and upper-class students.
 Welcome Week starts everyone working together from the day they arrive on campus.
 We cap off our academic year with Honors Evening, which showcases advanced student research and where we celebrate our graduating seniors.
-Throughout the rest of the year there are many chances to connect with one another on a number of activities ranging from monthly Pizza and Profs to the significant civic engagement accomplished each year in Boston through the Honors Outreach Project (the HOP).
+Throughout the rest of the year, there are many chances to connect with one another on a number of activities ranging from monthly Pizza and Profs to the significant civic engagement contributed each year in Boston through the Honors Outreach Project (the HOP).

-At any one time, I can tick off any number of places our students are in the world –studying textiles in Mumbai, sustainable housing in Argentina, ants in Panama, hemoglobin levels in Peru, gorillas in our local zoo, or WW II spies in Russia.
-But more importantly, in our day-to-day interactions on campus, we work with students who are able to meet the challenges of a rigorous undergraduate curriculum, willing to commit to building a community on campus and beyond, and open to what is possible to accomplish.
+At any one time, I can list any number of places our students are in the world –studying textiles in Mumbai, sustainable housing in Argentina, ants in Panama, hemoglobin levels in Peru, gorillas in our local zoo, or WW II spies in Russia.
+But more importantly, in our day-to-day interactions on campus, we work with students who are able to meet the challenges of a rigorous undergraduate curriculum, willing to commit to building a community on campus, and open to what is possible to accomplish locally, nationally, and globally.

-My staff and I work to provide you tools to make your time at the University Honors Program supported, challenged, and successful.
+Our faculty and staff will work to provide you tools to make your time at the University Honors Program supported, challenged, and successful.
 Please let us know what we can do to help you on your journey.